knaber4124/bamazon/README.md

 ### Manager Options

-If you choose the manager option, you will be given several options.
+If you choose the manager option, you will have to enter the password for the manager portal and then will be given several options.
 1. View All Products For Sale
     * This will display the ID, name, price, and quantity of each item for sale.
 2. View Low Inventory